DETAILED ACTION

 - manually terminating the refueling process when the desired thermodynamic state in the cryogenic container has been achieved (Manousiouthakis, see claim 15, wherein "the programming of the controller further comprising: stopping the filling of fuel to the vehicle fuel tank when a temperature inside the vehicle fuel tank reaches a maximum allowable temperature.")

-Regarding Claim 33, Manousiouthakis is silent on a system further comprising a journey planning unit in which at least one next route to be driven is stored or can be determined, wherein a time of the start of the journey for this route is stored or can be determined, and the journey planning unit is configured for selecting a desired period of time and a required mass of cryogenic fluid for a given thermodynamic state so that the cryogenic fluid is maximized or will at least be sufficient for reaching a next filling station on the route, and so that the pressure in the cryogenic container is not reached until the time of the start of the journey or is reached only for a shortest possible time.
+Regarding Claim 33, Manousiouthakis, as modified above, is silent on a system further comprising a journey planning unit in which at least one next route to be driven is stored or can be determined, wherein a time of the start of the journey for this route is stored or can be determined, and the journey planning unit is configured for selecting a desired period of time and a required mass of cryogenic fluid for a given thermodynamic state so that the cryogenic fluid is maximized or will at least be sufficient for reaching a next filling station on the route.

-The phrases “so that the cryogenic fluid is maximized or will at least be sufficient for reaching a next filling station on the route”, and “so that the pressure in the cryogenic container is not reached until the time of the start of the journey or is reached only for a shortest possible time” are statements of intended use, and given little patentable weight.
+The phrase “so that the cryogenic fluid is maximized or will at least be sufficient for reaching a next filling station on the route” is a statement of intended use, and given little patentable weight.
 See MPEP 2114.

 Wagner et al., however, teaches a system further comprising